Current Photos and Essays

 Early morning streets

 The interior of Mexico has some of the most temperate locations in the world.
-Puebla, Cuernavaca, and Morella to name a few are fantastic.
+Puebla, Cuernavaca, Lago de Chapala and Morella to name a few are fantastic.
 Mexico City also but with it size it is in a class of its own.
 A few colonial cities once forgotten have seen resurgence in the last 20-30 years by artist, expats and retirees.
 San Miguel De Allende, Guanajuato, Patzcuaro, Alamos, Taxco are just a few.
 The small town feel, restaurants, shops and the antiquity give these places an easy charm and livability.

 I also knew a preacher from America who lived in Mexico all his adult life.
 He would talk to me in Spanish; he talked to everyone in Spanish.
-As he got older, unable to work and needed assistance, his distant family showed up to help.
+As he got older, unable to work and needing assistance, his distant family showed up to help.
 They wanted him to go to a rest home in America where he could get ‘proper health care’.
 He didn’t want to go and members of his church in Mexico wanted him to stay offering their assistance.
-His family took him back to America and placed him in a care facility.
+His family took him back to America anyway and placed him in a care facility.
 He died soon after; from a broken heart I’m sure.